dojo/widget-core/README.md

 ### Base Widget

-A class `createWidgetBase` provides all the base Dojo 2 widget functionality, caching and widget lifecycle management, that can be used directly or extended to create custom widgets.
+The class `createWidgetBase` provides all base Dojo 2 widget functionality including caching and widget lifecycle management.
+It can be used directly or extended to create custom widgets.

 ```ts
 const myBasicWidget = createWidgetBase();
 ```

-Create the following DOM element:
+Creates the following DOM element:

 ```html
 <div></div>